ietf-wg-cellar/ebml-specification/specification.markdown

 | 0.857421875       | `0x1.b7p-1`                             |
 | -1.0--0.857421875 | `-0x1p+0--0x1.b7p-1`                    |
-Table: Example of floating point values and ranges as decimal and as Hexadecimal Floating-Point Constants. {#tableFloatExamples}
+Table: Example of floating point values and ranges as decimal and Hexadecimal Floating-Point Constants. {#tableFloatExamples}

 Within an expression of a float range, as in an integer range, the
-- (hyphen) character is the separator between the minimal and maximum values permitted by the range.
+- (hyphen) character is the separator between the minimum and maximum values permitted by the range.
 Hexadecimal Floating-Point Constants also use a - (hyphen) when indicating a negative binary power.
 Within a float range, when a
 - (hyphen) is immediately preceded by a letter p, then the - (hyphen) is a part of the Hexadecimal Floating-Point Constant which notes negative binary power.
-Within a float range, when a - (hyphen) is not immediately preceded by a letter p, then the - (hyphen) represents the separator between the minimal and maximum values permitted by the range.
+Within a float range, when a - (hyphen) is not immediately preceded by a letter p, then the - (hyphen) represents the separator between the minimum and maximum values permitted by the range.

 ### Note on the use of default attributes to define Mandatory EBML Elements